ahmadalwy3/ahmadalwy3/Dynamic-filtering:-quick-guide.md

 ![figure 7](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-07.png)

 It works, the embedded YouTube video can now be played.

+Note that a cell with a _noop_ rule is dark gray, while a cell with no rule at all is light gray (the default color).
+Hence gray means that no dynamic filtering will be applied to a cell.
+If a cell inherit a _block_ or _allow_ rule from a higher precedence cell, a _noop_ rule can be used to override the inherited _block_ or _allow_ rule.
+Ceonceptually, a _noop_ rule is to punch a hole in your dynamic filtering ruleset.

 However the above rule would result in all 3rd-party frames on the site to be unblocked.
 Not so good.